pjuren/radX/README.md

 RADMeth: Regression Analysis of Differential Methylation
 ========================================================

-RADMeth: Regression Analysis of Differential Methilation is a software for computing individual differentially methylated sites and genomic regions in whole genome bisulfite sequencing (WGBS) data.
+RADX: Regression Analysis of Differential eXon inclusion is software for identifying exons which show differential rates of inclusion within a gene between different sample types.
+It supports multiple replicates per sample type, and arbitrary experimental design.

 Contact Information
 -------------------